YusufByrk/YusufByrk/README.md

 ### Hi there 👋

-# Hello, I'm Yusuf Kenan Bayrak
+# I'm Yusuf Kenan Bayrak

 ## About Me
 Combining my interest in data science and data analytics with my analytical skills, I strive to derive meaningful insights by delving into data.
 My goal is to make data-driven strategic decisions by melding data analysis, exploratory data analysis, and visualization.